Madame Morrible: In the novel

-The musical
+In the musical

 In the musical, Madame Morrible plays a bigger role as the antagonist.
 She discovers Elphaba's talent for sorcery on the day the girl arrives at Shiz, and insists upon training her personally, as well as suggesting to the Wizard that she be brought before him with a view to making her his "magic Grand Vizier".
 At this audience, Madame Morrible tricks Elphaba into using her powers to create winged monkeys for the Wizard.
 When Elphaba realizes her mistake and flees, Madame Morrible spreads the rumor that she is a Wicked Witch, in order to turn the citizens of Oz against her.
 In contrast to the novel, she is explicitly shown to possess magical powers, being especially talented at controlling the weather.
 By use of this ability, she is later responsible for creating the cyclone that kills Nessarose (the Wicked Witch of the East) and brings Dorothy Gale into the Land of Oz.
 She is present when the Wizard sends witch-hunters to kill Elphaba, and dismisses Glinda's protests at this course of action, claiming that she knows Glinda harboured a desire for revenge after Elphaba ran off with Fiyero.

 Since the musical is more oriented to younger audiences and families, Madame Morrible is not killed in that adaptation as she was in the original novel.
 Instead, Glinda orders the royal guards of Oz to take Madame Morrible to prison.
 Madame Morrible's costumes are very long and awkwardly shaped in the musical, as if to show her bizarre and unshaped personality.

 The role was played in the original Broadway production by Carole Shelley.

 Notable actresses besides Shelley to play the role include Rue McClanahan, Sheryl Lee Ralph, Carol Kane, Jayne Houdyshell, Miriam Margoyles, Rondi Reed, Alma Cuervo, Barbara Robertson, Susie Blake, Harriet Thorpe, Julie Legrand, Jo Anne Worley, Maggie Kirkpatrick, Patty Duke and Alexandra Billings.

 Film portrayal

 Michelle Yeoh portrays Morrible in the musical's two-part film adaptation, Wicked (2024) and Wicked: For Good (2025).
 It is Yeoh's first musical film role and she was at first hesitant on taking on the character due to having not seen the musical, but then accepted the offer after being persuaded by director Jon M. Chu and the lead actresses Cynthia Erivo (who plays Elphaba) and Ariana Grande (who plays Glinda).
 In the films, Morrible's role at Shiz is changed from being the headmistress to its Dean of Sorcery Studies, with new character Miss Coddle (Keala Settle) as headmistress.
-She also is the one who enrolls Elphaba into Shiz after witnessing the latter's use of her powers on campus.
+She also is the one who enrolls Elphaba into Shiz after witnessing the latter's accidental use of her powers on campus.

+Following the release of Wicked: For Good, Yeoh used the catchphrase "Madame Morrible, M.M., flip it around: Wicked Witch!" repeatedly during interviews, referencing how the initials "M.M." become "W.W." when turned upside down.
+Videos of the catchphrase circulated on the web, becoming an internet meme.
+Google added it as a Google Search Easter egg in December 2025.